-- Successful completion of this program will enable a degree earner to:

 - Integrate disciplinary content knowledge and practice.

 - Demonstrate an understanding of learners.

 - Develop learning communities.

 - Demonstrate monitoring learning.

 - Demonstrate reflective practice.

 Master of Education in Reading

 - Understand the theoretical and evidence-based foundations of reading and writing processes and instruction. - Use instructional approaches, materials, and an integrated, comprehensive, balanced curriculum to support student learning in reading and writing. - Use a variety of assessment tools and practices to plan and evaluate effective reading and writing instruction. - Create and engage their students in literacy practices that develop awareness, understanding, respect, and a valuing of differences in our society. - Create a literate environment that fosters reading and writing by integrating foundational knowledge, instructional practices, approaches and methods, curriculum materials, and the appropriate use of assessments. - Recognize the importance of, demonstrate, and facilitate professional learning and leadership as a career-long effort and responsibility.